90 weird and wonderful facts about Winnie-the-Pooh

 67. There's also a street named after him in Budapest (Micimackó Utca).

 68. A repatriation battle broke out over Christopher Robin's original Pooh toys in 1998, when British Labour MP Gwyneth Dunwoody started a campaign to bring them back from the New York Public Library, saying, "Just like the Greeks want their Elgin Marbles back, so we want our Winnie-the-Pooh back, along with all his splendid friends."
-NYC mayor Rudy Giuliani vowed to "do anything" to keep them.
+New York's mayor at the time, Rudy Giuliani, vowed to "do anything" to keep them.
 They're still in New York.

 69. Remember how Pooh and the gang have a game they play called "Poohsticks"?
 Well, here's how you play it.